 Polenta apple and ricotta fritters are too easy and delicious you’ll wonder why you haven’t whipped up a batch before.

 These little fritters are moist, light and absolutely moreish with a lovely texture from the polenta and ricotta.
-They are scrumptious served both warm or hot and also marry beautifully with Easy Salted Caramel Sauce for a little extra indulgence.
+They are scrumptious served both warm or hot and also marry beautifully with a dollop cream for a little extra indulgence.

 WE DARE YOU TO TRY AND STOP AT ONE

 These little morsels are just the thing to serve at a brunch or sitting by the fire.
 It’s the sort of thing we like to make when the weather turns a little cooler and you’re just looking for a nice quick little treat to make.

 Making the fritters is super easy

 Basically you’re just mixing polenta, flour, sugar and baking powder and a pinch of salt.
 Then add the cream, egg and vanilla and whisk till smooth.
 Allow the mixture to stand for 5 minutes and then stir in the apples and ricotta.
 Heat the oil and fry in small batches.
 Too easy!

 We’ve used Pink Lady apples as we particularly like the sweet crisp flavour of the apple but you could use Granny Smith, Jazz, Honey Crisp or any apple that doesn’t go mushy when cooked.

 For this recipe we have grated some of the apple on the medium holes of a box grater, and diced some for more texture.